Npotchinsky/TextAdventure/README.md

 #Things to do for text adventure game

-build inventory system
+improve inventory system
-build character sheet
+improve character sheet
-build monsters
+add more monsters
-build items
+add more items
 build commands list
-introduce randomness
+increase randomness